fusionlanguage/fut/ci.md

 `list.CopyTo(sourceIndex, destinationArray, destinationIndex, count)` copies elements from a list to an array.

+#### Queue

+A queue is similar to a list.
+In fact, many target languages don't have a dedicated queue type and the same type is used as for a list.
+Queue provides four access methods:

+* `Enqueue(item)` adds an element at the end of the queue.
+* `Dequeue()` removes an element from the beginning of the queue and returns it.
+  This operation is only valid if the queue is not empty.
+* `Peek()` returns the first element, but doesn't modify the queue.
+  Also valid only if the queue is not empty.
+* `Clear()` discards all the queue contents.

+The `Count` property returns the number of elements in the queue.

 #### Stack

-A stack is similar to a list.
-In fact, many target languages don't have a dedicated stack type and the same type is used as for a list.
 Stack provides four access methods:

 * `Push(item)` adds an element on top of the stack.